mctinker/Map-Tasker/README.md

 - `README.md`: This file.
 - `Changelog.md`: A log of changes made in each version.
 - `pyproject.toml`: Project metadata and build system configuration.
-- `requirements.txt`: Lists project dependencies (primarily for GitHub installs).

 ## Installation

 This program and all of it's perquisites will take about 230MBs of space.
 It is recommended that you install it into a virtual environment (option 2).

-- Install MapTasker by entering the following command into the Terminal:
+- Install MapTasker by entering one of the following commands into the Terminal/Command Prompt:

      ```python -m pip install maptasker -U```
                  ...OR...
      ```uv add maptasker```

-- To install it into a virtual environment, enter the following command into Terminal:
+- To install it into a virtual environment, enter the following command into Terminal/command prompt:

+  via pip...
-  - `cd xxx`, where 'xxx' is a directory into which you want to set up the virtual environment:
+  - `cd xxx`, where 'xxx' is a directory into which you want to set up the virtual environment.
   - `python -m venv venv`
+  - Activate the virtual environment...
-  - `source {directory path to 'xxx'}/venv/bin/activate`
+    MAC/linux: `source {directory path to 'xxx'}/venv/bin/activate`
+    Windows: `.venv\Scripts\activate`
   - `pip install maptasker`

+  ...or...

+  via uv...
+  - `cd xxx`, where 'xxx' is a directory into which you want to set up the virtual environment.
+  - `uv venv`
+  - Activate the virtual environment...
+    MAC/linux: `source {directory path to 'xxx'}/venv/bin/activate`
+    Windows: `.venv\Scripts\activate`
-- To install it from GitHub:
+  - `uv pip install maptasker`
-  - get the zip file by clicking on the ['Code'](https://github.com/mctinker/Map-Tasker) pull-down menu,
-  - select 'Download ZIP',
-  - save it into a new directory (e.g. /your_id/maptasker) and
-  - uncompress it into that directory.
-  - `pip install -r requirements.txt`   ...to first install the prerequisites

 ## Usage

 - Enter the command:

-     ```maptasker -option1 -option2``` ...
+     ```maptasker -option1 -option2```
+     ...or...
+     ```uv run maptasker -option1 -option2```

      &nbsp;See below for runtime options.

-- If running from the sourced GITHUB zip file, then do the following to run the program:

-     ```python main.py -option1 -option2```   ...to run Map-Tasker

 - Get started with the GUI:
     ```maptasker -g```